 Soy milk has been on the market for a while.
 It is very similar to Skim Milk in terms of the amount of protein and calories found in it.

 If you are lactose intolerant, you are likely already familiar with soy milk.
-There are different types of soy milk which may affect the amount of calories and protein found in it.
+The amount of calories and protein found in soy milk can differ slightly based on the brand.
+It’s often fortified with healthy nutrients like Vitamin A, Vitamin D, Vitamin B12, and calcium.

 Coconut Water